PilzDE/pilz_robots/prbt_hardware_support/README.md

 # Safety Features

+## Safe torque off function
+The Safe torque off (STO) function of the robot arm is a safety function to immediately turn off torque of the drives.
+The behavior triggers the
+RUN_PERMITTED signal.

 ## Run permitted signal
-The STO function (Safe torque off) of the robot arm is a safety function to immediately turn off torque of the drives.
-The behavior can be triggered via the
-RUN_PERMITTED signal.
+The RUN_PERMITTED is a state required in the safety controller for the robot to operate.
+It is sent to the ROS system to inform it in the case of an upcoming STO of the robot.

 ## Safe brake control
 The SBC function (Safe brake control) of the robot arm is a safety function which is used in conjunction with the RUN_PERMITTED and prevents a motion when the torque of the drives is turned off.

 ## Safe stop 1 (SS1)
-To allow a controlled stop, the safety controller delays the RUN_PERMITTED signal by several milliseconds.
+To allow a controlled stop, the safety controller delays the STO function by several milliseconds.
 This package opens a modbus connection to the safety controller (PNOZmulti or PSS4000).
-The safety controller sends an emergency stop signal via Modbus immediately so that ros_control has a short time interval to stop the drives via a brake ramp.
+The safety controller sends a `RUN_PERMITTED=false` signal via Modbus immediately so that ros_control has a short time interval to stop the drives via a brake ramp.
 The TCP could for example brake on the current trajectory.
 After execution of the brake ramp, the drivers are halted.
-Even if ROS would fail, the safety controller turns off the motors via RUN_PERMITTED (that would be a Stop 0 then).
+Even if ROS would fail, the safety controller turns off the motors via STO (that would be a Stop 0 then).

 ## Brake tests
 Brake tests are an integral part of the SBC, since they detect malfunction of the brakes or the brake control in general.
 Brake tests for each drive have to be executed at a regular interval.
 When the safety controller requests brake tests, they have to be executed within 1 hour, else the robot cannot be moved anymore.